shlomnissan/dns-lookup/README.md

 # 🌍 dns-lookup

 This repository contains a simple CLI tool that makes DNS queries.
 This tool is written in modern C++ and uses BSD sockets directly to send a request to your local DNS server and parse a response.
-It's built for educational purposes, but I created logical abstractions and included some unit tests and error handling.

 ## Dependencies
 All the dependencies are included in this repository as submodules.